 3) Add 2 tsp cumin and 1 tbsp dried oregano.
 Cook for 30 seconds until fragrant, then add 1/2 cup beef stock or water to deglaze the pan and remove skillet from heat.

-Add the kidney beans, tomato puree, and onion mixture to the beef stirring to combine.
+4) Add 1 can kidney beans, 1 cup tomato puree, and onion mixture to the beef stirring to combine.